CSSR Movement Engaged Research Hub Spring 2026 Webinar Series

 Speakers:

 Jennifer Ashley has a Ph.D.
-In Anthropology and is an Associate Professor in the Global Affairs Program at George Mason.
+In Anthropology and is an Associate Professor in the Global Affairs Program at George Mason University.
 Her Chile 88 digital humanities project was created with the support of the Fenwick Fellows Program, the Roy Rosenzweig Center for History and New Media Faculty Fellow Program, and an ACLS Digital Justice Seed Grant.

 Moderator: